inspec/inspec-aws/docs/resources/aws_athena_work_group.md

 `work_group` _(required)_

-The workgroup name.
+The workgroup name

-For additional information, see the [AWS Athena workgroup documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-athena-workgroup.html).
+For additional information, see the [AWS documentation on the `AWS::Athena::WorkGroup` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-athena-workgroup.html).

 ## Properties